Shannon Leto: Other work

 In 1994, Leto found a minor role on the television series My So-Called Life, in which his brother starred.
 He later appeared in the films Prefontaine (1997), Sol Goode (2001), and Highway (2002).
 Leto recorded the songs "Drop That Baby" and "Let's Go All the Way" with the short-lived supergroup The Wondergirls in 1999, which members included Scott Weiland, Mark McGrath, and Ian Astbury, among others.
 Since 2007, Leto has performed on occasional dates with American percussion band Street Drum Corps.
-In June 2008, he joined Habitat for Humanity to work with Thirty Seconds to Mars on a home being repaired and renovated through the Greater Los Angeles Area's "A Brush With Kindness" programme.
+In June 2008, he joined Habitat for Humanity to work with Thirty Seconds to Mars on a home being repaired and renovated through the Greater Los Angeles Area's "A Brush With Kindness" program.
 Leto began producing American electronic band CB7 after meeting musician Antoine Becks in 2009.
 CB7 later supported Thirty Seconds to Mars on the North American leg of their Into the Wild Tour in 2011.
 The same year, Leto created a side project with Becks and toured worldwide with him until the summer of 2012, when the duo split.
 In 2014, Leto launched Black Fuel Trading Company, a lifestyle brand primarily focusing on responsibly sourced, direct-trade coffee.